ygemici/osz/loader/README.md

 Protocol levels
 ---------------

-0. *PROTOCOL_MINIMAL*: hardcoded kernel name, mapped at fixed address
 1. *PROTOCOL_STATIC*: kernel name parsed from environment, mapped at fixed address
 2. *PROTOCOL_DYNAMIC*: kernel name parsed, and memory mapped according to symbols in kernel

 Machine state
 -------------

-When the kernel gains control, the memory mapping looks like this (unless symbol table is provided.
+When the kernel gains control, the memory mapping looks like this (level 1 loaders):
-A fully compatible level 2 loader should map these where the symbols in the kernel tell to):

 ```
-   -64M         framebuffer           (0xFFFFFFFFFC000000)
+   -64M         "fb" framebuffer      (0xFFFFFFFFFC000000)
-    -2M         bootboot structure    (0xFFFFFFFFFFE00000)
+    -2M         "bootboot" structure  (0xFFFFFFFFFFE00000)
-    -2M+1page   environment           (0xFFFFFFFFFFE01000)
+    -2M+1page   "environment" string  (0xFFFFFFFFFFE01000)
-    -2M+2page.. v kernel text segment (0xFFFFFFFFFFE02000)
+    -2M+2page.. code segment   v      (0xFFFFFFFFFFE02000)
-     ..0        ^ kernel stack
+     ..0        stack          ^      (0x0000000000000000)
-    0-16G       RAM identity mapped
+    0-16G       RAM identity mapped   (0x0000000400000000)
 ```

-Interrups are turned off, GDT unspecified, but valid and code segment running on ring 0 (supervisor mode).
+The first 16G of RAM (the positive address range) is identity mapped.
+Interrups are turned off (on x86_64 GDT unspecified, but valid, IDT unset) and code is running in supervisor mode (on x86_64 that's ring 0, on aarch64 EL1).
-The stack is at the top of the memory, starting at zero and growing downwards.
-The first 16G of RAM is identity mapped.
-Kernel is mapped at ELF's `p_vaddr` or PE's `code_base`.

-The main information structure is mapped at `bootboot` symbol.
-You can locate your initrd in memory using this [bootboot structure](https://github.com/bztsrc/osz/blob/master/loader/bootboot.h)'s initrd_ptr and initrd_size members.
-The boot time and a platform independent memory map is also provided in here.

-The screen is properly set up with a 32 bit (x8r8g8b8) linear framebuffer, mapped at the location defined by the `fb` symbol (the physical address of the framebuffer can be found in the [bootboot structure](https://github.com/bztsrc/osz/blob/master/loader/bootboot.h)'s fb_ptr field).
+The screen is properly set up with a 32 bit linear framebuffer, mapped at the negative address defined by the `fb` symbol (level 2 only).
+Level 1 loaders limit the framebuffer size somewhere around 4096 x 4096 pixels (depends on scanline size and aspect ratio too).
+That's more than enough for [Ultra HD 4K](https://en.wikipedia.org/wiki/4K_resolution) (3840 x 2160).

+The main information [bootboot structure](https://github.com/bztsrc/osz/blob/master/loader/bootboot.h) is mapped at `bootboot` symbol (level 2 only).
+Your initrd (with the additional kernel modules and servers) is enitrely in the memory, and you can locate it using this struct's *initrd_ptr* and *initrd_size* members.
+The physical address of the framebuffer can be found in the *fb_ptr* field.
+The *boot time* and a platform independent *memory map* are also provided.

-The configuration string (or command line if you like) is mapped at `environment` symbol.
+The configuration string (or command line if you like) is mapped at `environment` symbol (level 2 only).

+Kernel's code segment is mapped at ELF header's `p_vaddr` or PE header's `code_base` (level 2 only).
+Level 1 loaders limit the kernel's size in 2M, including configuration, data and stack.
+That should be more than enough for all micro-kernels.

+The stack is at the top of the memory, starting at zero and growing downwards (all levels).

 Environment file
 ----------------